kevinwongwc95/personal-website-react/src/content/Home.md

 # About Me

-I am currently working as a web developer at Appstem and am a graduate from UC San Diego with a B.S in Computer Science!
+I am currently working as a web developer at PlushCare and am a graduate from UC San Diego with a B.S in Computer Science!

 During my free time I love to explore new places to eat in the Bay Area.
 I’m a huge pho and coffee fan, so I’m always interested in trying a new spot!